 Morocco was originally used during the first (unaired) pilot, but the producers returned to the country for season 3.
 Particularly, the city of Essaouira was used as a stand-in for the slave-city of Astapor.
 (Travel Guide)

 Malta was home to the original King’s Landing in season 1, but has since been replaced by Dubrovnik and Spanish locations.
 In addition, the Azure Window (RIP) on the island of Gozo was used as the backdrop to a Dothraki wedding.
 (Travel Guide)

 Scotland was mainly used in the original (unaired) pilot, with Doune Castle standing in for Winterfell.
 While production shifted to Northern Ireland when the full season was picked up, some of the original (Scottish based) scenes were left in.
 (Travel Guide)

 For a scene involving a live bear (Bart the Bear 2, to be specific), the animal was filmed in Los Angeles before being digitally added to the set constructed in Northern Ireland – marking the show’s first time on this side of the Atlantic.
 (Travel Guide)

 Game of Thrones has finally come to Canada!
-Much like with the US, it was done for the purpose of filming with animals – in this case a Calgary area based wolf.
+Much like with the US, it was done for the purpose of filming with animals – in this case Alberta based wolves.
 (Travel Guide)